mdp0023/SVInsight/doc/_build/html/_sources/Background/background.rst.txt

 Another commonly employed method to estimate social vulnerability is a ranking method, which was popularized by the `Center for Disease Control's Social Vulnerability Index <https://www.atsdr.cdc.gov/placeandhealth/svi/index.html>`_ [5]_.
 This method is a more simplified way to produce an index for a given area.
 Each variable of interest is sorted from high to low and ranked.
 For each location within the study area, the ranks are summed so that locations with a higher overall rank have a greater vulnerability score.
 In our method, the final summed ranks are also minmax scaled so that the most vulnerable block group has a composite index of 1 and the least as a composite index of 0.

+.. _variables:

 Variables
 ---------
 SVInsight comes with a standard set of 27 variables which come from the original principal component analysis method, SoVI®.
-We omit two variables from the original list of 29 due to data availability issues for all of the years and geographic boundaries of interest (the percentage of the population living in nursing facilities, and the number of hosptials per capita).
+We omit two variables from the original list of 29 due to data availability issues for all of the years and geographic boundaries of interest (the percentage of the population living in nursing facilities, and the number of hospitals per capita).
 It is important to note that the CDC SVI uses a list of 16 variables that are similar to those from the SoVI® method.
 Determining which or how many variables to use depends completely on the study area and objectives of the researcher/practitioner and can greatly influence the estimates.
 Special consideration must be taken to determine the most appropriate set of variables to use.

 The variables, there definitions, and the American Community Survey 5-Year Estimate sources can be found below: